IceJinx33/Invaders/README.md

 # Invaders

 My version of the Space Invaders arcade game.
 This game was created as the final project for CS 1110 in Python.
+Code available on request.

 <p float="left">
 <img src = "Welcome Screen.png" height = "275" width = "275"/>